RayHightower/RayHightower.com/about/index.markdown

 ### Quick Summary

 Raymond T. Hightower founded and ran a technology company for twenty-one years before selling the company in 2016.
 Today, Hightower is CEO of [Bridgetown Partners](https://bridgetownpartners.com), builders of software for the commercial real estate industry.
-Brigetown is based in Los Angeles, California, USA.
+Bridgetown is based in Los Angeles, California, USA.

 ### Tech Leadership & Speaking